-In this article, we will share the direct links to download macOS ISO Files for VMware and VirtualBox for all versions of macOS.
+In this article, we will provide direct links to download macOS ISO Files for VMware and VirtualBox, compatible with all versions of macOS.

 Running macOS on virtual machines like VMware or VirtualBox allows users to test Apple’s operating system without needing a physical Mac.
 However, obtaining a compatible macOS ISO file can be tricky since Apple does not officially distribute ISO versions of macOS.
 Instead, users must download macOS installers from the App Store and convert them into bootable ISO files.